 January: The Art of Noticing

 I’ve missed sharing stories with friends—both real and potential—on platforms like these.
 I sort of want to be taken back to the energy of the days when Livejournal/Blogger/Wordpress were the main places to tell your stories to.
 It felt safe to do that.
+(Maybe we can aspire to make it safe to do so now?)
 Reading other people’s stories made me feel warm and fuzzy too.
 Perhaps it is all these planets in Aquarius right now.
 Perhaps it is the overall energy of 2026, amplifying the energies of Leo and Aquarius—a longing for community and an intensification of authenticity.
 Perhaps as I age I am starting to put value again onto preserving memories—just like I did when I was in my teens to early twenties.
 When did I stop documenting less?
-(I know the answer.)
+(I know the answer: life made me busy.
+I made me busy.)
 I am on Substack, too…which is fun sometimes, but I guess I get lazy jumping from one portal to another.
 I suppose I will post it all here: my stories, my heart, my observations, my processes, my photographs, my drawings, my curiosities.

 Let’s start with this: January 2026 seems to have defied the theory of relativity.
-The fullness of your life’s activities typically makes time feel quicker, shorter.
+The fullness of your life’s activities typically directly corresponds with time feeling quicker, shorter.
 Full, deep immersion in any activity, physical or otherwise, feels like stepping into a portal fast forwarding you to a near future.
 So how are we still inside January?

 I spent the last days of 2025 playing as much tennis as I could.
 Then I began the year watching the fireworks with friends over wine and lots of food.
 The following days led me to doing multiple astrology readings interspaced with tattooing.